The COMPLETE Guide & Training Plan for a 5K

 And the best part is if you already have a route you figured out and love, you can map out the distance of your favorite route afterwards too.

 We recommend MapMyRun as a great tool to map out the exact distance of your course before or after your run!

 Set a Goal / Have a Plan

 Marathons, Half-Marathons, and even 5K and 10K’s aren’t done overnight.
 They require discipline, training, and a plan.

 The plan doesn’t need to be strict or stringent but it should be preferably a tested plan by someone else who has gone through the process before.
 Fortunately, we have a few simplified sample plans below:

 Sign-up for a race

 One of the best ways to set a goal is to go ahead and sign-up for a race!
 Even if it’s 3-6 months ahead.
+You can find a 5K near you by searching “5K near me”.
+Great sites for signing up for races are Active, Run Signup, and Race Roster.
 This way, you’ll have something set to work towards.
 Races are a fun way to also put all of your training and hard work to the test.

 And even if you don’t accomplish a PR or a goal, you learn a lot in the journey itself!

-The great thing is there are free virtual races you can sign-up to that offer a lot of freebies in the virtual packet.
+The great thing is there are lots of virtual races you can sign-up to that offer a lot of freebies in the virtual packet.